 Increased accountability, transparency and fairness in the setting of local pay, ensuring that communities have access to the information they need to determine whether remuneration, particularly senior remuneration, is appropriate and commensurate with responsibility.

 3. Recommendation

-That the Pay Policy Statement in respect of 2014/15, attached at Appendix 1, be approved.
+Members are asked to note and approve the Pay Policy Statement in respect of 2015/16 attached at Appendix A;